 We have USDA inspected, farm fresh, pasture raised eggs for sale all year that come from our happy hens.
 We offer chicken, duck and sometimes turkey eggs for sale.
-From time to time we have specialty hatching eggs for sale too!
+From time to time we have specialty hatching eggs (like Silkies) for sale too!

 Illinois Grown Fall Mums-

 We are growing natural season, hardy, Illinois grown fall mums on our family farm that are for sale starting in September/ October.
 Our mum colors and varieties aren’t like the mums you see in stores, we focus on the unique colors and varieties but we also have traditional colors available.